Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 UX Error

 Hide AI status.
 Users detect fakes.
-Mess ups after pretense drop trust more.
+Mess-ups after a pretense drop trust more.
 You disclose AI upfront.
 Users tolerate limits when clear.

 Escalation Error